McDermott-Group/Ecosystem/buses/readme.txt

 named messages above go to DeviceManager, but then DeviceManager sends appropriate devs back to each server

+gpib.py and devices.py within the labrad core code have a lot of duplicate code and inherit from old device code.
+I have updated and simplified the classes in these files, and they are now stored here as gpib.py and devices.py.
+These should replace the files in the core labrad code to use them.

 what does x = defer.DeferredLock() do and x.run(fn)?